totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.datamodel.rst

 So far our **model** and our **staging** are distinct entities inside Carol.
 To complete our data flow we need to create a mapping rule in order to the data to flow from the staging to the data model.
-There are different ways of doing it, a straight forward one is by clicking on the Connector icon in the left panel, then on the name of the source staging and then on ``Map & Cleanse`` button (*figure 15*).
+There are different ways of doing it, a straightforward  one is by clicking on the Connector icon in the left panel, then on the name of the source staging and then on ``Map & Cleanse`` button (*figure 15*).